-Many ISPs use a Fair User Policy (FUP).
+Many ISPs use a Fair User Policy (FUP) to regulate the usage of data by their customers.
 This means if a customer downloads or uploads more than a certain amount of data, his speed is reduced.
 We’ve moved this idea on to a different level and made it as configurable as it can be.
-Splynx is also a very powerful RADIUS server, please check this out in this article.

 We've implemented PPPoE Radius authentication on Cisco one of the most powerful BRASes ASR 9000, that runs the IOS XR op...